Apple fires back at ‘Fortnite’ owner Epic Games in a countersuit

 Apple and Google are building a virus tracking system.
 Health officials say it will be practically useless.

 But Apple didn’t just block “Fortnite.”
 It also took action against Unreal Engine, a tool for video game makers that Epic also sells.
-Epic asked U.S. District Judge Yvonne Gonzalez to force Apple to restore “Fortnite” and Unreal Engine temporarily while the case makes its way through the courts.
-Gonzalez declined to force Apple to restore “Fornite” but sided with Epic on Unreal Engine.
+Epic asked U.S. District Judge Yvonne Gonzalez Rogers to force Apple to restore “Fortnite” and Unreal Engine temporarily while the case makes its way through the courts.
+Gonzalez Rogers declined to force Apple to restore “Fortnite” but sided with Epic on Unreal Engine.

 In its countersuit Tuesday, Apple cited the contract that all app developers must sign before offering software on the App Store.
 “Epic’s breach was flagrant and larcenous,” Apple wrote.
-“Epic breached the License Agreement by making changes without resubmission to Apple Epic.”
+“Epic breached the License Agreement by making changes without resubmission to Apple.”
 Apple wants Gonzalez to force Epic to pay Apple for lost revenue stemming from the alleged breach.

 Epic did not immediately respond to a request for comment Tuesday.